University of Laughs: Plot

 Set in 1940, a young playwright, Tsubaki Hajime (Inagaki / Kondo) comes up against a government censor, Sakisaka Mutsuo (Yakusho / Nishimura).
 The censor's job is to prevent anything political or taboo from getting into the pre-war media, but this censor has a thing against comedy, too.

 Tsubaki comes to have his script checked by the censors before rehearsals begin.
 But the censor, who is looking for an excuse to shut down the comedy troupe at which Tsubaki works, tells him that his whole play is rubbish and Tsubaki would have to rewrite it completely before Sakisaka would let it be performed.

 But what starts as cruel teasing makes the once poor-quality play better and better as Tsubaki returns day after day to have it torn to shreds and criticized over and over again.
 Finally the play is perfected and Sakisaka's dislike of Tsubaki turns into respect for his talent.

 Production

 This is a two-man play that is given dimension through film.

 The play was originally performed at Aoyama Round Theater in Shibuya, Tokyo, Japan in 1996 with high acclaim.
 In 1998, encore played with original cast at Parco Theater in Shibuya, Tokyo.

-The movie was then released in 2004 by Toho Studios, and directed by Hoshii Mamoru, who was chosen by the screenwriter himself for his previous work in directing one of his other successful stories, Furuhata Ninzaburo.
+The movie was then released in 2004 by Toho Studios, and directed by Hoshi Mamoru, who was chosen by the screenwriter himself for his previous work in directing one of his other successful stories, Furuhata Ninzaburo.